Checkpoint: Speak No Evil, Hear No Evil, Think No Evil

 That free speech is not used as a tool is why labeling has become such a problem in the American spectrum.
 When all views are looked at as equal rather than competing, there is no truth, there are only labels.
 America needs to realize that their infantile tribalism of right and left, has ousted the mature adherence to right and wrong.

-Part of the evolution of this trend is that at least among many Western nations, censorship is no longer solely in the hands of the state.
+Part of the evolution of this trend is that in several Western nations, censorship is no longer solely in the hands of the state.
 The days of D. H. Lawrence and the trial of Lady Chatterley’s Lover have long since passed.
 Then, it was governments attempting to stop the public from encountering material that could be apparently morally obscene, seditious, or vaguely ‘bad’ for the public.
 Now censorship has been privatized and is seen as a style of consumer protection.
 The problem with this is that the market promulgates one of the biggest lies in modern life – that the customer is always right.
 The shrieking girl at Yale thought this.
 The news media now think this as well.
 Truth itself has been privatized, outsourced, and is now for sale to the consumer through bespoke tailors.

 This is the sorry Hobbesian state of free speech.
 There are no lectures, there is no objective truth.
 There is only tribal politics and political rallies.
 Either you agree with something and applaud rancorously, or you don’t and you will go to perhaps violent lengths to have it silenced.
 The once great liberal challis that sought to hold the vibrancy and complexity of an interplaying blend is now being sullied by an anxious and immature single-varietal from la terre of totalitarian thought.